 Your application will most definitely be denied if you don’t have a clear and solid business strategy.
 The key to success is not just having a good idea but also being able to substantiate it.
 Carry out certain scientific studies, get to know your target market and potential clients, set goals and calculate preliminary sales and profit predictions.

 Take time to consider how you will pay back the money you owe after turning it into profit.
-Some businesses don’t follow these recommendations, but taking to their example isn’t worthwhile.
+Some businesses don’t follow these recommendations, but taking their example isn’t worthwhile.
 A clear business strategy will help to not only acquire a loan faster but also pay it back in time.

 Unclear Purpose of Requested Funds